 D. Minimum Amenity Package.
-No hotel, motel, residence inn, or other similar traveler accommodation shall be established/constructed, unless the following amenities are provided:
+No Development Plan and/or Conditional Use Permit shall be approved for a hotel, motel, residence inn, or other similar traveler accommodation, unless the following amenities are provided:

 1. Each guestroom shall include voicemail, wired and/or or wireless internet access, desk, hairdryer, retractable magnifying (10X) and lighted makeup mirror, iron and ironing board, color television, and alarm clock or wake-up service;